devakapatel/t9-nextra-3/pages/sem-6/assignments/security-and-privacy-in-iot/assignment-2.md

 # Assignment 2

-## 1) Discuss the major concerns users have about data collection in digital environments.
-How do these concerns differ across different demographics, and what measures can companies take to address them?
+## <mark> 1) Discuss the major concerns users have about data collection in digital environments.
+How do these concerns differ across different demographics, and what measures can companies take to address them? </mark>

 ### Major Concerns about Data Collection in Digital Environments: